Benefits of Rebalancing your Cryptocurrency Portfolio

-In a “time-and-threshold” rebalancing strategy, portfolio is constructed to rebalance on a scheduled interval, but only if the portfolio’s asset allocation has drifted and achieves the desired rebalancing threshold (such as 1%, 5%, 10%).
+In a “time-and-threshold” rebalancing strategy, a portfolio is instructed to rebalance on a scheduled interval, but only if the portfolio’s asset allocation has drifted and achieves the desired rebalancing threshold (such as 1%, 5%, 10%).

 For instance, let’s take an index fund which uses a quarterly rebalancing strategy with a 5% drift threshold.
-We reach the end of the fiscal quarter Q1 2019, and we find that the portfolio drifts 4%.
-Based on the fund’s rebalance triggers, the index will not rebalance since the overall drift of the portfolio did not reach 5% when evaluated at the end of the quarter.
+If we reached the end of the fiscal quarter Q1 2019, and we found that the largest drift in the portfolio for an individual asset was only 4%.
+Based on the fund’s rebalance triggers, the index will not rebalance since the drift for any given asset in the portfolio must exceed 5% when the portfolio is evaluated at the end of the quarter.

 Let’s evaluate our previous example (quarterly rebalancing/5% drift threshold) in a different scenario.
-Let’s say this time the index drifted by as much as 8% during the first quarter, but eventually settled at a 3% portfolio drift at the end of the quarter.
-Since the threshold requirement was not met during the rebalancing date, the index will not rebalance as the threshold must be met on the exact rebalance date, and not any intermediate time interval.
+Let’s say an individual asset in the index drifted by 8% towards the beginning of the first quarter, but by the end of the quarter settled at an only 3% drift.
+Since the threshold requirement was not met on the rebalancing date, the index will not rebalance as the threshold must be met on the exact rebalance date, and not any intermediate time interval.

 In short, time-and-threshold index rebalancing only occurs when BOTH conditions are met.